Drup/drup.github.io/_drafts/difflists.md

        The type constructor $Cons_'a would escape its scope
 {% endhighlight %}

 In typechecker language, this means "You are trying to export typing information that you don't have", the type information is trying to escape!
-And he is right: We have no information about the type of what's inside the list at all: it's always `ex_list`, the `'a` is hidden.
+We have no information about the type of what's inside the list at all: it's always `ex_list`, the `'a` is hidden.

 This way of making heterogeneous lists will works if either:
 - We never need to get out elements.